Followers

 What Language Did Abraham Speak?

-The world known to Noah.
+The world known to the early Hebrew.

 Alice C. Linsley